-86. Matters to be specified in secure exports scheme
+Matters to be specified in secure exports scheme

-- (1) A secure exports scheme must specify how the goods to be exported under the scheme are to be packed, including: - (a) the secure package to be used: - (b) the seal or markings to be applied to the package, as soon as it is secured- - (i) to show that, when it was secured, the package contained only the goods, and was secured in an approved way; and - (ii) to help to identify tampering or interference with the package after it is secured. - (2) A secure exports scheme must also specify any conditions required by the Chief Collector as to: - (a) the persons who are to pack the goods, and the security checks to be applied to those persons; - (b) the conditions in which packing is to occur (for example, the area or areas in which parking is to occur, and the controls on the entry and exit of persons and goods to that area or those areas); - (c) any other requirements relating to how the goods are to be packed. - (3) A secure exports must also specify how, on the completion of the packing of the goods, the goods are to be conveyed to the place of shipment and shipped, including any conditions required by the Chief Collector as to: - (a) the persons who are to convey the goods, and the security checks to be applied to those persons; - (b) the manner in which the goods to be conveyed; - (c) any place or places of security en route to the place of shipment in which the goods are to be stored in the course of being conveyed to the place of shipment and shipped.
+- (1) A secure exports scheme shall specify how the goods to be exported under the scheme are to be packed, including: - (a) the secure package to be used; and

+- (b) the seal or markings to be applied to the package, as soon as it is secured: - (i) to show that, when it was secured, the package contained only the goods, and was secured in an approved way; and - (ii) to help to identify tampering or interference with the package after it is secured. - (2) A secure exports scheme shall specify any conditions required by the Chief Collector of Customs as to: - (a) the persons who are to pack the goods, and the security checks to be applied to those persons; - (b) the conditions in which packing is to occur for example, the area or areas in which parking is to occur, and the controls on the entry and exit of persons and goods to that area or those areas; and - (c) any other requirements relating to how the goods are to be packed. [subs (2) subst Act 31 of 2020 s 7, opn 23 Oct 2020] - (3) A secure exports shall specify how, on the completion of the packing of the goods, the goods are to be conveyed to the place of shipment and shipped, including any conditions required by the Chief Collector of Customs as to: - (a) the persons who are to convey the goods, and the security checks to be applied to those persons; - (b) the manner in which the goods to be conveyed; and - (c) any place or places of security en route to the place of shipment in which the goods are to be stored in the course of being conveyed to the place of shipment and shipped.

-87. Matters to be acknowledged in secure exports scheme
+87 Matters to be acknowledged in secure exports scheme

-A secure exports scheme must include express acknowledgement by the exporter concerned:
+A secure exports scheme shall include express acknowledgement by the exporter concerned:

-- (a) that the goods to be exported under the scheme are, from the time when they are first secured in a Customs-approved secure package until the exportation of the goods to a point outside the Republic, goods subject to the control of Customs; - (b) that the powers to search and detain under section 159 are available in respect of vehicle in the Republic if there are suspected to be in or on the vehicle goods that are, or are suspected to be- - (i) subject to the control of Customs; and - (ii) in a Customs-approved secure package; - (c) that a Customs officer may, under section 162(2), question 1 or more of the following persons about any cargo destined to be expected from the Republic- - (i) a person who is the owner or operator of a vehicle that a Customs officer has reasonable cause to suspect has in or on it, has within the

-- previous 72 hours had in or on it, goods subject to the control of Customs and in a Customs-approved secure package; - (ii) a person who is the owner or occupier of premises that a Customs officer has reasonable cause to suspect have in or on them, goods subject to the control of Customs and in a Customs-approved secure package; - (iii) a person employed by a person described in subparagraph (i) or (ii); - (d) that the powers in section 175 (which include powers of examination) are available in respect of goods that are, or are suspected to be- - (i) subject to the control of Customs; and - (ii) in a Customs-approved secure package.
+- (a) that the goods to be exported under the scheme are, from the time when they are first secured in a Customs-approved secure package until the exportation of the goods to a point outside the Republic, goods subject to the control of Customs; - (b) that the powers to search and detain under Section 159 are available in respect of any vehicle in the Republic if there is suspected to be in or on the vehicle goods that are, or are suspected to be: - (i) subject to the control of Customs; and - (ii) in a Customs-approved secure package; - (c) that a Customs officer may, under Section 162(2), question 1 or more of the following persons about any cargo destined to be expected from the Republic: - (i) a person who is the owner or operator of a vehicle that a Customs officer has reasonable cause to suspect has in or on it, has within the previous 72 hours had in or on it, goods subject to the control of Customs and in a Customs-approved secure package; - (ii) a person who is the owner or occupier of premises that a Customs officer has reasonable cause to suspect have in or on them, goods subject to the control of Customs and in a Customs-approved secure package; and - (iii) a person employed by a person described in subparagraph (i) or (ii); and

+- (d) that the powers in Section 175, which include powers of examination, are available in respect of goods that are, or are suspected to be:

+- (i) subject to the control of Customs; and

+- (ii) in a Customs-approved secure package.